 - generally feeling unwell

 Antibiotics will help to treat the infection.
-But it's also important to help the bile from the liver to drain.
-This can be then with an endoscopic retrograde cholangiopancreatography (ERCP).
+But it's also important to help the bile drain from the liver.
+Your doctor can do this with an endoscopic retrograde cholangio-pancreatography (ERCP).

 Acute pancreatitis

 Acute pancreatitis can develop when a gallstone blocks the opening of the pancreas.
-This will cause it to become inflamed.
+This causes it to become inflamed.

 The most common symptom is a sudden severe dull pain around the top of your stomach.

-The pain of acute pancreatitis often gets worse until it reaches a constant ache.
-The ache may travel from your abdomen and along your back.
+The pain does not go away and often gets worse.
+It can move from your abdomen (tummy) into your back.
 You may feel worse after you have eaten.
-Leaning forward or curling into a ball may help to relieve the pain.
+Leaning forward or curling yourself up may help to relieve the pain.

 Other symptoms of acute pancreatitis can include: